-Interim project manager appointed in October 2012 responsible for delivering a new timetabling and room booking system to be implemented for the 2014-15 academic year.
+Interim project manager responsible for delivering a new timetabling and room booking system to be implemented for the 2014-15 academic year.
 The requirement was to define and implement new business processes, supported by software tools to be competitively procured in accordance with public sector guidelines (OJEU Notified) and deployed on the university’s IT infrastructure

 The scope included: Defining governance arrangements; chairing the project steering group and leading the in-house team; preparing the business case; drafting space management and timetabling policies; preparing requirements specifications and tender documents; facilitating stakeholder workshops and surgeries; overseeing the delivery of the communications plan and managing all work streams forming part of the project.